sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-search.php.txt

 		$env->perfdata->searchindex_decode_time = round((microtime(true) - $searchindex_decode_start)*1000, 3);
 	}

-	/*
+	/**
-	 * @summary Merge an index into an inverted index.
+	 * Merge an index into an inverted index.
+	 * @param	array	$invindex	The inverted index to merge into.
+	 * @param	int		$pageid		The id of the page to assign to the index that's being merged.
+	 * @param	array	$index		The regular index to merge.
+	 * @param	array	$removals	An array of index entries to remove from the inverted index.
+Useful for applying changes to an inverted index instead of deleting and remerging an entire page's index.
 	 */
 	public static function merge_into_invindex(&$invindex, $pageid, &$index, &$removals = [])
 	{